 It’s recommended that you avoid all foods that cause acidity to prevent herpes.
 This includes:

 - artificial sweeteners.

 High acid levels weaken your immune system, making you susceptible to viral infections.
 Caffeine can also increase the utilization of arginine, leading to frequent flare-ups.

 In addition, immune-strengthening herbs can help.
 Olive leaf, garlic, Echinacea, licorice and Propolis are valuable in boosting your immune system.
 Astragalus is usually prescribed in Chinese Medicine for those who have oral herpes.
 And olive leaf is also a popular treatment for HSV 1 and 2.
-Just check out our list of herbal and natural herpes remedies here, and read our Ultimate Herpes Protocol Review here.
+Just check out our list of herbal and natural herpes remedies here.

 Supplements to treat herpes outbreaks